 Each of the Journey groups has two co-chairs who bring a blend of lived and professional experience to the work.

 Four of these groups are continuing work that began in the Discovery stage:

-The Stop:Go group will endeavour to deliver incremental change within the care system, prior to the concluding recommendations of the Independent Care Review.
+The Stop:Go group will endeavour to deliver transformational change within the care system, prior to the concluding recommendations of the Independent Care Review.
 The Voices of those heard within the Discovery phase of the review will underpin and guide the work of this workstream.

 Co-chairs: Alan Baird and Laura Beveridge

-Children and young people spoke a lot about how stigma affects them in the Discovery stage and so this group are exploring ways to understand what causes stigma what must be done to combat it.
+Children and young people spoke a lot about how stigma affects them in the Discovery stage and so this group are exploring ways to understand what causes stigma and what must be done to combat it.